 KYC/AML procedures

-BAFEX adheres to international anti-money laundering (AML) and counter-terrorist financing (CTF) standards similar to the Financial Action Task Force (FATF) recommendations and the Virtual Asset Regulatory Authority (VARA) requirements vara.ae.
+BAFEX adheres to international anti-money laundering (AML) and counter-terrorist financing (CTF) standards similar to the Financial Action Task Force (FATF) recommendations and the Virtual Asset Regulatory Authority (VARA) requirements vara.aearrow-up-right.

 Therefore, we are introducing some rules that will protect us as a platform and future users from possible risks.